 It's absolutely essential that you purchase a wood burning stove that's been certified by the EPA.
 EPA-certified stoves are readily available and will help guarantee a cleaner burning solution for your cabin.

 Unlike other heating appliances - it's recommended that you get your wood stove professionally installed.
 This will help maintain energy efficiency as well as ensure that your indoor air quality isn't compromised in any way.
 Also keep in mind that wood burning stoves do require more maintenance than other types of heating installations.

 Investing in a pellet stove is a great alternative to wood burning stoves.
 Pellet stoves offer the same rustic look and style of traditional wood burning stoves, but burn 100% recycled pellets - made out of either sawdust or other recycled materials.
 Pellet stoves are easy to maintain and operate and produce very little air pollution.
 They are also safe and energy efficient.

 Gas is another great alternative fuel.
-Clean-burning and easy to maintain, gas stoves are a practical way to add a beautiful heat source inside your home without the inconvenience of storing wood.
+Clean-burning and easy to maintain, a gas stove is a practical way to add a beautiful heat source inside your home without the inconvenience of storing wood.
 Instant on and instant off means you can have a fire whenever you want and you never have to worry about cleaning out the ashes or hiring a chimney sweep.

 As far as fuel sources go for your fireplace, there are a few popular choices for you to consider.
 Keep in mind, fireplaces are specifically designed to burn one type of fuel.
 For instance, if you purchase a wood burning fireplace, you shouldn't use it to burn gel fuel or pellets.